脱粉回踩

 Ex-fan Backlash

 When a fan stops stanning someone and then immediately turns around to publicly drag them.
-Think of it as the fandom equivalent of a bitter breakup — you don't just leave quietly, you make sure everyone knows exactly why your ex (idol, celebrity, or influencer) is actually trash.
+Emerging around 2021, think of it as the fandom equivalent of a bitter breakup — you don't just leave quietly, you make sure everyone knows exactly why your ex (idol, celebrity, or influencer) is actually trash.
 The ex-fan often becomes the harshest critic, weaponizing insider fan knowledge to maximize damage.
 It's messy, it's personal, and it's deeply relatable.

 Cultural Context